Do you want to prepare for disasters and ensure that you have enough food on hand to survive?

 As far as canned emergency food goes, you’ll need trash bags to dispose of the waste.

 Imagine how stinky it would get after just a few days of leaving empty cans out.
-The dirty cans would start to grow bacteria and would attract rats, cockroaches, and other pests.
+The dirty cans would start to grow bacteria and attract rats, cockroaches, and other pests.

-In a longer-term disaster, it could be really disgusting!
+In a longer-term disaster, it could be disgusting!
 So make sure you have a way to dispose of all those cans of emergency food.

 2. You Still Need to Rotate Canned Food

 I wrote an entire article on canned food expiration dates and how in most cases, the expiration date is entirely irrelevant.

 Most canned foods will be safe to eat years after they go bad.